emojitracker/emojitrack-streamer/README.md

 This version uses MRI Ruby threads for concurrency, but has EventMachine reactor stuff sprinkled in for timers and whatnot.
 (Told you it was a bit of a mess!)

-Unlike the new experimental [NodeJS version of emojitrack-streamer](), this version still has the ability to manually manage client socket connections via `SSE_RECONNECT` timing, forced disconnects, and exposing AJAX endpoints for clients to manually indicate when they are done with a resource.
+Unlike the new experimental NodeJS version of emojitrack-streamer, this version still has the ability to manually manage client socket connections via `SSE_RECONNECT` timing, forced disconnects, and exposing AJAX endpoints for clients to manually indicate when they are done with a resource.
 This enables it to work in environments where websocket-style connections are not natively supported (for example, behind Heroku's routing later if you don't have the websockets lab project enabled.)
-These functions are unlikely to be ported to a new platform, so this code does have some

 ## Streaming API
 All endpoints are normal HTTP connections, which emit EventSource/SSE formatted data.